Pee Wee Ellis

 Kim’s debut album ‘Make Believe’ was released at the end of 2016, receiving glowing reviews and culminating in a highly successful album tour with sell-out shows across the UK in 2017/18 including Pizza Express ‘live’ Soho, The Pheasantry Chelsea, The Stables Wavendon, Cheltenham International Jazz Festival, Bristol Jazz & Blues Festival plus many more.
 The album includes many of Kim’s original tracks inspired by an absolute belief in following dreams.

 Kim’s 2nd album ‘Love Kim x’ (a collection of inspired original music and quirky takes on some well-known classics) was released in 2019.
 ‘Love Kim x’ achieved many great reviews and was also listed in the Top 10 jazz albums of 2019 by online jazz magazine Bebop Spoken Here.
-The new album tour included sell-out shows with special guest Pee Wee Ellis.
+The album tour included sell-out shows with special guest Pee Wee Ellis.
 The tour included shows at many great jazz venues and festivals including an album launch at Pizza Express ‘live’ Soho, Toulouse Lautrec London, The Bull’s Head Barnes, Tetbury Goods Shed, the opening slot at Stompin’ on The Quomps Festival, Pizza Express ‘live’ Birmingham, Pershore Jazz Festival, Upton Jazz Festival plus many other great jazz venues.
 The tour continued into 2020 with many great performances including a sell-out show at Pizza Express Soho with special guest Jazz Giant Ray Gelato.

 During the COVID-19 pandemic, Kim and drummer husband Mike continued to keep the music playing and remained firmly connected with their followers and supporters.
 As well as creating a series of ‘Twilight Music Session’ videos recorded remotely with musicians across the world, they were among the first musicians to set up a daily live broadcast on social media to bring some company, music and chat to those feeling isolated and alone.
 These ‘Coffee & Chat’ sessions led to a feature on local BBC Points West TV and subsequently to hosting their own jazz radio show!